-Alongside an introduction to algebra and the golden ratio of phi, human physiology and life cycles, study skills and chemistry, the theme of Class 7 can be summarised as preparing to meet the world.
+With its introduction to algebra and phi, human physiology and life cycles, study skills and chemistry, this year and its History blocks can be summarised as preparing to meet the world.

 The Seventh Year – Exploring New Horizons